LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

 A dialog template is a set of resources that support a conversational flow and that are defined as a unit for the purpose of import by others.
 When a bot developer imports a single dialog template, the entire unit of working functionality is imported.
 This includes not only the main dialog that supports the flow, but also all other necessary resources: other dialogs, domains, integrations, and so on.

 {: .important}
-Only dialogs of [type Dialog](conversation-builder-dialogs-dialog-basics.html#dialog-types) can be made available as dialog templates.
+Only dialogs of [type Dialog](conversation-builder-dialogs-dialog-basics.html#dialog-types) can be included within a dialog template.
+Fallback, Disambiguation and other dialog types are not allowed, so plan your template accordingly.

+Your published dialog templates are available for import within the organization (account) in which they are created.
+You can also import additional dialog templates that have been published by Liveperson.

 #### Advantages of dialog templates
 You can [import a dialog](conversation-builder-dialogs-dialog-basics.html#import-a-dialog) that isn’t made available as a template, but that process automatically imports only some of the items that a dialog can rely on, namely, the integrations that are used.
 The rest you must manually include (other dialogs) or add after the import (environment variables and global functions).
 As a result, a dialog import is better suited to situations where your import requirements are more relaxed, and you are mainly interested in the dialog itself.